What is Delta 8 THC?

 If you’ve been on the fence about which cannabinoid is the best alternative to THC, we’re here with their stats to help you make that decision.
 As you know, Delta-9 THC is the main active ingredient in cannabis that gives it that potent kick we all know and some of us wish to avoid.
 But what about Delta-9’s distant cousins that are known to produce different effects?
 Let’s have a look at Delta-10 and Delta-8.

 These two cannabinoids are easily comparable because they’re both isomers of Delta-9.
 In other words, they share the same chemical properties, but they differ in some ways giving us almost a sort of ranking system from most intense to least.
 At the top of the chain is Delta-9, which is known to contain the most THC and cause the most potent psychotropic effects.
 Following Delta-9 is Delta-8 on the potency scale.
 Delta-8 is recognized as a jack (or jill)-the of-all-trades cannabinoid that offers a more balanced high.
 Delta 8 THC products are recognized for their incredible healing properties.
 This is thanks to how Delta-8 interacts with the human endocannabinoid system – by binding to the CB1 and CB2 receptors in a way that helps our bodies work with the contents of THC instead of fighting against it.
-Consuming Delta-8 THC has an initial cerebral buzz that takes a bit to fully kick in, just before it fades into a soothing hum that most describe as enjoyable rather than anxiety-inducing.
-The anti-anxiety effects of Delta-8 are among the top reasons people are flocking to this cannabis derivative.
+Consuming Delta-8 THC has an initial cerebral buzz that takes a bit to fully kick in, just before it fades into a soothing hum that most describe as very enjoyable.
+The effects of Delta-8 are among the top reasons people are flocking to this cannabis derivative.
 But Delta-8 isn’t the only cannabinoid getting cool points for bringing the chill.
 Delta-10 is another isomer of Delta 9 that produces similar effects as Delta-8, but it’s slightly different.

 How do Delta-8 and Delta-10 work?